 - Directed donation: A donor allocates an organ to a patient, such as a friend or family member.
 In this case, they are registered as a donor with the intention of supporting the health of one specific recipient by donating a specific organ.
 This is the most common type of living donor transplantation.

-Medical needs, blood type, and anatomy and size of the organ are evaluated to check whether any donor and recipient are compatible.
+Then, transplant care teams evaluate the donor’s medical needs, blood type, and anatomy and size of the organ are evaluated to check if the donor is compatible with a recipient.

 What types of conditions require organ donation?

 There are many causes of organ failure that may require an organ transplantation.
 These include:

 - Cardiomyopathy, or disease of the heart muscle